meurissemax/intelligent-robotics/README.md

 ## Milestone navigation

-In this milestone, the explore its environment and create an appropriate representation of it.
+In this milestone, the robot explores its environment and creates an appropriate representation of it.
 This milestone has been realized in the file `navigation.m`.

 ## Milestone manipulation

-In this milestone, the robot grasp some objects and bring them to a specific table.
+In this milestone, the robot grabs some objects and brings them to a specific table.
 This milestone has been realized in the file `manipulation.m`.

 ## How to run the code